-I got the idea for this dish after dining at a popular Lebanese restaurant in Vancouver - Nuba.
-Dining with my cousin who had been there many times, she insisted that we try the restaurant's signature dish – Najib's Special: "Crispy cauliflower tossed with lemon and sea salt, served with tahini".
+The idea to make this dish came to me many years ago after dining at a popular Lebanese restaurant in Vancouver - Nuba.
+My cousin had been there many times and insisted that we try the restaurant's signature dish.
+Najib's Special: "Crispy cauliflower tossed with lemon and sea salt, served with tahini".
 Really?
-Their signature dish is cauliflower??
-Okay…
+Their signature dish is cauliflower?

 Most of the calories in this dish come from the generous amount of olive oil in the recipe.
 The olive oil is necessary to help crisp up the cauliflower, so don't try to cut back.
 Keep in mind that you're getting lots of healthy unsaturated fats from this dish.